Frequent Asked Questions

 Key Contacts

-Before reaching out to a staff member, we would encourage you to join the event WhatsApp group especially for generic questions about the Toledo, Oregon area and other people attending the event.
+Before reaching out to a staff member, we would encourage you to group chat nd other people attending the event, especially for generic questions about the Astoria, Oregon area.

 Christine Coleman